gknowles/dimcli/docs/src/guide.md

   a turn.

-## Flag Arguments
+## Flag Options
-Many arguments are flags with no associated value, they just set an option to a predefined value.
+Many options are flags with no associated value, they just set an option to a predefined value.
 This is the default when you create a option of type bool.
 Normally flags set the option to true, but this can be changed in two
 ways: